North American Indians: Films and Videos

 SUMMARY: Follows a group of Huichol Indians on their ritual yearly journey to obtain peyote in the high desert country.
 Shows initiation of novices, curing ceremony, "hunting" of peyote with bow and arrow, communal peyote-eating and subsequent trance.

-To Protect Mother Earth: Broken Treaty II [video recording]
+To Protect Mother Earth: Broken Treaty II

 By Joel L. Friedman.